List of Malankara metropolitans

-After the Supreme court of India ruled in favour of the Malankara Orthodox Syrian Church and after the enactment of new bylaws for the Church in 2002, the Jacobite Syrian Christian Church uses the title "Metropolitan Trustee".
-As of 2022 the Metropolitan Trustee was Joseph Mor Gregorios.
+The administrative head of the Malankara Jacobite Syrian Church, a maphrianate of the Syriac Orthodox Church of Antioch is known as the Malankara Metropolitan.
+After the retirement of Mor Baselios Thomas I, Catholicos of India from his administrative duties, Mor Gregorios Joseph became Metropolitan Trustee in 2019, and Malankara Metropolitan in 2024.
+This line is not recognized by the Supreme Court of India.

-The Mar Thoma Syrian Church primate of the church uses the title "Mar Thoma Metropolitan" since 1894.
+The Malankara Mar Thoma Syrian Church primate of the church uses the title "Mar Thoma Metropolitan" since 1894.
 As of 2022 Mar Thoma Metropolitan was Theodosius Mar Thoma.

-List of Malankara Methrans and Malankara Metropolitans of Malankara Church
+List of Malankara Metropolitans(1653-1885)

 This is the list of Church heads of the Malankara Church after Coonan Cross Oath: